somrajroy/CloudLandingZone/README.md

 A `Cloud Landing Zone` is a ready-to-use & pre-configured, secure, and scalable foundation for deploying workloads in Cloud (e.g. AWS/Azure/GCP).
 Like a base camp or office building, it establishes guardrails, governance, automation, and infrastructure (e.g., access controls, networking, policies) to ensure secure, compliant, and efficient cloud adoption from Day 1.
 It enables scalable growth, ensures compliance, accelerates app/data/ML team onboarding, and controls costs, access, and risks.

-It’s like setting up a new office building before the teams/people move in.
-You wouldn’t just put up a sign and open the doors — you’d set up : <br/>
+A Cloud Landing Zone is like building a fully equipped office before inviting employees to work.
+It acts as the foundation for deploying workloads securely and at scale.
+It ensures guardrails for governance, identity, security, networking, automation, and compliance are in place before workloads are onboarded. <br/>
 - Security (Access Control): Locks, access cards, cameras.
 -  Utilities (Networking): Electricity, plumbing, internet.
 -  Departments (Resource Hierarchy): Dedicated spaces for teams.